rpenn123/pm_automation_v1/README.md

 To modify the script's behavior, you will likely need to edit this file.
 Key areas include:
 -   `SHEETS`: The names of all sheets used in the automation.
 -   `STATUS_STRINGS`: The text values for statuses that trigger actions (e.g., "In Progress", "approved").
+These now include keys for `COMPLETED` and `CANCELLED` so you can align dashboard terminology with your team's language without digging into business logic.
 -   `*_COLS`: The 1-indexed column numbers for all data fields in each sheet.
 If you add, remove, or move a column in your sheet, you **must** update the corresponding mapping here.
 -   `DASHBOARD_LAYOUT`: Defines the structure and appearance of the Dashboard sheet.

+### Dashboard setup notes

+The dashboard and automations both read directly from `CONFIG.STATUS_STRINGS`.
+If your sheet labels use different words for completed or cancelled work, update the `COMPLETED` and `CANCELLED` values there so the charts and aggregations stay in sync with on-sheet terminology.

 ## 5. Testing